VedNik3/AI_AppointmentScheduler/README.md

-# AI-Powered Appointment Scheduler Assistant
+# Problem Statement 5 : AI-Powered Appointment Scheduler Assistant

 This project is a backend service that parses natural language or document-based appointment requests and converts them into structured scheduling data.
 It uses a multi-step AI pipeline to handle both typed text and image inputs.